 Digital, traditional and experimental PR

-Professionals also appreciate that using digital methods without utilising the traditional brand awareness techniques is a perfect way to ignore business opportunities.
+Professionals also appreciate that using digital methods such as generating quality content without utilising the traditional brand awareness techniques is a perfect way to ignore business opportunities.
 Not all your potential clients step into a supermarket and trawl the aisles or buy a newspaper which contains news about your brand and how it is positively impacting on their local community.
 However, there are still a high number who do, so you cannot depend that Mr Smith and Mrs Jones will see your excellent video online or that they access social media each day.
 Their custom is just as valuable and so they must be aware of you to help you succeed.

 Food PR specialists are imaginative and create unique campaigns for brands so whilst your rival may not suit a particular avenue of PR, you could.
 Just because Brand A doesn’t appear at food and country shows, why can’t you?

 You can have the best intentions, the loftiest goals but the wrong food PR approaches when you don’t seek professional services.
 Don’t risk your brand or its potential.